taahabz/taahabz/README.md

 ## About Me

 Software Engineering undergraduate at **SEECS, NUST** with a focus on AI/ML.
-I have a Strong foundation in Python, with additional skills in Java, C#, C++, HTML5, and CSS3.
+I have a Strong foundation in Python, with proficiency in Java, C#, C++, and web tech.
 I'm an absolute fan of collaboration and actively building practical projects to grow my contribute to the open-source community.

 ### I'm Currently Focused On:
 - **Full-Stack Development** — starting out with MERN stack and modern web tech